 The proper way to invoke the running of FORM depends on the operating system that is being used.
 Here we will consider the UNIX operating system and its derivatives.
 The version for computers with the Windows operating system use Cygwin, which is a UNIX derivative as well and hence it functions similarly.
 In all cases a proper call of FORM is form [options] inputfile form myformprogram and FORM will look for the file myformprogram.frm.
+It is also possible to use the standard input as the input, rather than a file, by giving - for the inputfile (which is currently not supported by PARFORM, though).
 The options are separated by blanks and start with a minus sign, followed by one or more alphabetic characters.
 They are: